 For the best deals on luxury accommodation in Las Vegas, we suggest searching for 5 star hotels on the Las Vegas strip.
 Go on the weekdays if possible for the best price on luxury accommodation in Las Vegas as the price of Vegas triples on the weekends.

-The nightly resort fee in Las Vegas
+Pro Tip: Factor the nightly resort fee in Las Vegas

 One thing to be mindful of with accommodation in Las Vegas is that the nightly rate does not include a resort fee.
 A resort fee in Las Vegas is a fee for the use of the facilities in the hotel such as a pool & gym (if any) and wifi.